 Sites that meet the exemption criteria will no longer be required to register as an APO or pay the registration fee.
-However, the site will still be subject to other air, water, and waste regulations and permitting.
+However, the site may still be subject to other air, water, and waste regulations and permitting.

-- The extracted material is produced for commercial sale and used exclusively for decorative or artistic uses.
+The exemption applies to sites with an exposed horizon less than five (5) acres that extract specialty or terrazzo-type stone that is produced for commercial sale and used exclusively for decorative or artistic uses.

 - Anticipated adoption date: May 22, 2019